RisPNG/debian-install-scripts/README.md

 Then, rerun the update command above.

-Reboot one last time, and you should be good to go
+Reboot one last time, and you should be good to go.

-Ensure you have the needed support packages already installed:

-# apt install apt-transport-https curl
-Retrieve the OpenVPN Inc package signing key:

-# mkdir -p /etc/apt/keyrings    ### This might not exist in all distributions
-# curl -sSfL https://packages.openvpn.net/packages-repo.gpg >/etc/apt/keyrings/openvpn.asc
-Replace the DISTRIBUTION part in the command below using the release name from the table above to set up the apt source listing:

-# echo "deb [signed-by=/etc/apt/keyrings/openvpn.asc] https://packages.openvpn.net/openvpn3/debian DISTRIBUTION main" >>/etc/apt/sources.list.d/openvpn3.list
-Example for Debian 12:

-# echo "deb [signed-by=/etc/apt/keyrings/openvpn.asc] https://packages.openvpn.net/openvpn3/debian bookworm main" >>/etc/apt/sources.list.d/openvpn3.list
-To install OpenVPN 3 Linux, run these commands:

-# apt update
-# apt install openvpn3